 \begin{definition} A curved Lie algebra is the triple $(\mathfrak{g},d,\omega)$ where $\mathfrak{g}$ is a graded Lie algebra, $d$ is a derivation of $\mathfrak{g}$ with $|d|=-1$ (known as the differential), and $\omega\in\mathfrak{g}$ with $|\omega |=-2$ (known as the curvature) such that: \begin{itemize} \item $d\circ d (x)=[\omega , x]$, for all $x\in\mathfrak{g}$; \item $d\omega = 0$. \end{itemize} \end{definition}

-\begin{remark} Notice that the differential is an abuse of notation as it need not square to zero.
-Some authors prefer to use the term predifferential.
-However, a curved Lie algebra with zero curvature is exactly a dgla. \end{remark}
+\begin{remark} Notice that the term `differential' is an abuse of notation as the differential of a curved Lie algebra need not square to zero.
+Accordingly, some authors prefer to use the term predifferential.
+Within this paper, the term `differential' will be used, despite the abuse of notation. \end{remark}

-Curved Lie algebras arise naturally when looking at twists of dglas; recall that given a dgla $(\mathfrak{g},d,0)$, considered here as a curved Lie algebra with zero curvature, define the twist of this dgla by some element $\xi\in\mathfrak{g}$ with $|\xi |=-1$, to be the curved Lie algebra $(\mathfrak{g},d + ad_\xi , d\xi +\frac{1}{2}[\xi,\xi])$; here $ad_\xi (-) =[\xi, -]$ is the adjoint action.
-Now, this curved Lie algebra will have non-zero curvature if, and only if, the element $\xi$ is not a solution to the Maurer-Cartan equation for the dgla $(\mathfrak{g},d,0)$.
-For more details of Lie algebra twists see \cite{braun} or in the $\mathrm{L}_\infty$-algebra case see \cite{chuang_laz}.
+A curved Lie algebra with zero curvature is precisely a dgla.
+As with dglas, Maurer-Cartan elements play a key role in the theory of curved Lie algebras.